Frequently Accessed Links

 - iTunes U Library.
 Boston University provides a selection of downloadable media.
 Use the interface to search, download, and play BU media through iTunes.

 - IS&T Teaching Services.
 IS&T provides a number of Teaching and Learning Technology Services.
-Learn more about what IS&T can do for you online and in the classroom.
+Learn more about what IS&T can do for you in the classroom.

 - Council on Educational Technology and Learning Innovation.
 The Council on Educational Technology and Learning Innovation (CETLI) is a council dedicated to discussing the role of technology in education both on campus and online.
 Click through for news, information on members and meetings, and resources for faculty.

 - HR Training Workshops.
 Human Resources provides a number of training workshops for Boston University Employees.
 The Organizational Development (OD) and Learning team will begin providing new programs for employees soon.